 Flippin Flavors: Husband and wife parlay successful marinade line into South Side restaurant

-The small but hugely popular restaurant specializes in fresh, made-to-order salads and sandwiches.
+The small but hugely popular restaurant in Beverly specializes in fresh, made-to-order salads and sandwiches.

 One of the signs on the counter of the laid-back Beverly neighborhood spot Flippin Flavors reads, “We are not a fast-food restaurant.
 Your food is made fresh every order.
 Please be patient.”